Skip To Main Content

 exterior photo of fowler middle school

-To meet students’ academic needs and protect taxpayer-funded facilities, the Tigard-Tualatin School Board voted in December 2024 to place a $421.3 million bond resolution on the May 20, 2025, ballot.
-The resolution calls for replacing outdated Fowler Middle School and substantially renovating four elementary schools most in need of modernizing: Bridgeport, Byrom, Durham and Mary Woodward.
-It would also:
+Voters passed TTSD's $421.3 million bond measure on the May 20, 2025, ballot, with 52.7% of the votes in favor.
+The measure called for replacing outdated Fowler Middle School and substantially renovating four elementary schools most in need of modernizing: Bridgeport, Byrom, Durham and Mary Woodward.
+Plans also include:

-• Modernize aging and inefficient heating and cooling systems
+• Modernizing aging and inefficient heating and cooling systems

-• Address critical repair needs including unsafe or compromised plumbing systems, siding, roofing and wiring
+• Addressing critical repair needs including unsafe or compromised plumbing systems, siding, roofing and wiring

-• Update lighting, sound and and safety equipment for auditoriums at both high schools
+• Updating lighting, sound and safety equipment for auditoriums at both high schools

-• Improve recreational opportunities by constructing accessible playgrounds and replacing aging turf and field lighting and upgrading drainage and irrigation on sports fields
+• Improving recreational opportunities by constructing accessible playgrounds and replacing aging turf and field lighting and upgrading drainage and irrigation on sports fields

 icon with wrench and hammer